jenhangso/Gritsquare-ChumChat-FE25-fork/README.md

 We welcome contributions!
 To keep the project organized, please follow these steps:

-1. **Read the README carefully** to understand the project structure, features, and guidelines.
+1. **Read the README/CONTRIBUTING carefully** to understand the project structure, features, and guidelines.
 2. **Fork the repository** and create a new branch for your work:

    ```bash